 · Applicants 15 years of age must present certified court order authorizing marriage from District Court Judge.

 Cost and Location to obtain marriage license

 · Currently, a fee of $60 CASH is required for a marriage license.
 Only cash is accepted.
 The license is good immediately upon issuance and is valid for 60 days.

-· Applicants (bride and groom) who wish to obtain their marriage licenses in Columbus County may complete their application at the Columbus County Register of Deeds office, 125 Washington St. Suite B, Whiteville, NC 28472.
+· Applicants who wish to obtain their marriage licenses in Columbus County may complete their application at the Columbus County Register of Deeds office, 125 Washington St. Suite B, Whiteville, NC 28472.